Politics: Political system

 The political system defines the process for making official government decisions.
 It is usually compared to the legal system, economic system, cultural system, and other social systems.
 According to David Easton, "A political system can be designated as the interactions through which values are authoritatively allocated for a society."
 Each political system is embedded in a society with its own political culture, and they in turn shape their societies through public policy.
 The interactions between different political systems are the basis for global politics.

 Forms of government

 Legislatures are an important political institution.
 Pictured is the Parliament of Finland.

 Forms of government can be classified by several ways.
-In terms of the structure of power, there are monarchies (including constitutional monarchies) and republics (usually presidential, semi-presidential, or parliamentary).
+Generally, most governments are either monarchies (including constitutional monarchies) and republics (usually presidential, semi-presidential, or parliamentary).
+Republics are the most common form of government, with fewer nations being monarchies.

-The separation of powers describes the degree of horizontal integration between the legislature, the executive, the judiciary, and other independent institutions.

-Source of power

-The source of power determines the difference between democracies, oligarchies, and autocracies.

-In a democracy, political legitimacy is based on popular sovereignty.
-Forms of democracy include representative democracy, direct democracy, and demarchy.
-These are separated by the way decisions are made, whether by elected representatives, referendums, or by citizen juries.
-Democracies can be either republics or constitutional monarchies.

-Oligarchy is a power structure where a minority rules.
-These may be in the form of anocracy, aristocracy, ergatocracy, geniocracy, gerontocracy, kakistocracy, kleptocracy, meritocracy, noocracy, particracy, plutocracy, stratocracy, technocracy, theocracy, or timocracy.

-Autocracies are either dictatorships (including military dictatorships) or absolute monarchies.
+Another model of classifying regimes is by who runs them, such as in a democracy (rule of many), oligarchy (rule by few), or autocracy (rule by one).